NemesisGuy/voxnemesis-supertonic-extension/README.md

 A Chrome extension that runs Supertonic's on-device ONNX TTS engine directly in the browser via an offscreen document.
 This variant is dedicated to the Supertonic engine; future engine variants can live alongside it under `projects/`.

 ## Features
-- Local-first text-to-speech with Supertonic ONNX models (no network calls).
+- Local-first text-to-speech with Supertonic ONNX models (auto-downloads once with in-popup status, then runs offline).
 - Voice, rate, pitch, volume, quality (steps), and seed controls.
 - Context menu entry for quick read-out of selected text.
 - Playback controls with play/pause/stop, seeking, and progress display.